gulfofmaine/Neracoos-1-Buoy-App/Readme.md

 ## Using with Docker

 If you have Docker installed and running, you can launch the app with `make up` and then access [localhost:8100](http://localhost:8100) to view.
 When you're done making it more awesome run `make down`.

+## Running locally without Docker

+Run `yarn dev` to run a lightweight version locally.
+See changes at [localhost:3000](http://localhost:3000).
+Changes will automatically update without the need to restart the server.

 ## Deploying and Versioning